skip to Main Content

 When I first started Eco Printing I thought it was great that I could just make my own rusty iron water to aid in the printing.
 It is true but sometimes I would not know exactly how strong it was or what other metals were in it.

-I now use fresh iron water solutions that I make with Iron Sulphate.
+I now use fresh iron water (rust water) solution that I make with Iron Sulphate.
 Do I have an exact recipe for the strength?
-No, as I like to vary it and sometimes take an artistic risk to see what might happen.
+‘Usually no, as I like to vary it and sometimes take an artistic risk to see what might happen.
 It’s art and I don’t measure my colours when I paint either.
-But it may be a good idea to keep notes…
+But it may be a good idea to keep notes so that you can repeat if magic happens!

 Look at this leaf (above)!
 That dark marking is the reaction of the natural tannins and the iron solution; the basics of eco printing.
-It was a leftover leaf in the iron water.
+This leaf was left in the iron water for a long time.

 Why Are my prints so dark?